Willie Ong

 Willie Tan Ong (許偉利 (Xǔ Wěilì, Khó͘ Úi-lī); born October 24, 1963) is a Filipino cardiologist, internist and media personality who rose to prominence for giving medical advice through his Facebook page and YouTube channel.

-Ong was also a candidate for the 2019 Philippine Senate election, largely capitalizing on his social media presence.
+Ong was a candidate for the 2019 Philippine Senate election, largely capitalizing on his social media presence.
 He was a candidate for vice president in the 2022 Philippine presidential election as the running mate of former mayor of Manila Isko Moreno.

 Early life and education

 Ong was born in Manila on October 24, 1963.
-His father, Ong Yong, was an immigrant from Jinjiang, China who settled in the Philippines in 1922.
-Better known as Co Tec Tai (許澤台) in the Chinese Filipino community, the elder Ong was an active charity worker who served as president for various civic organizations.
+His father, Ong Yong, was an immigrant from China who settled in the Philippines in 1922 and was an active charity worker who served as president of various civic organizations.

-For his elementary and high school education, Ong attended Xavier School in San Juan, Metro Manila.
-He studied botany at the University of the Philippines Diliman and then earned his medical degree at the De La Salle Medical and Health Sciences Institute, which was then the College of Medicine of De La Salle University, in 1992.
+Ong attended Xavier School in San Juan, Metro Manila, and studied botany at the University of the Philippines Diliman.
+He earned his medical degree at the De La Salle Medical and Health Sciences Institute, which was then the College of Medicine of De La Salle University in 1992.

 Medical career

 Ong completed his residency in internal medicine at Manila Doctors Hospital, where he was the chief resident.
 He then completed his fellowship in cardiology at the Philippine General Hospital, where he was the chief fellow.
-He also achieved the award for the highest academic performance when he earned his Masters in Public Health at the University of the Philippines Manila.
+He also received the award for the highest academic performance when he earned his Masters in Public Health at the University of the Philippines Manila.

 Ong has also authored books.
 His first publication is the Medicine Blue Book which is often used by Filipino medical students and neophyte doctors.
 He also wrote the Cardiology Blue Book, which is a guidebook for diagnosis and treatment of heart conditions.
 He has also worked as a consultant with the Department of Health from 2010 to 2014.
 Ong also established the Co Tec Tai Medical Museum in Pasay, named in honor of his father and reportedly the first medical museum in the Philippines.
-The museum documents the history of healthcare in the Philippines.

-Television, radio and journalism
+Media career

 In 2005, Ong became part of RJTV where he produced his own television show.
-From 2008 to 2018, he made appearances on ABS-CBN's Salamat Dok.
+In 2008, he made appearances on ABS-CBN's Salamat Dok.
 He did not have a regular segment on the television show and only participated as a volunteer.
 He left Salamat Dok in October 2018 to pursue an electoral bid for the Senate in 2019.
-Ong also wrote for The Philippine Star and its sister publications, Pilipino Star Ngayon and PM PangMasa as a columnist.
+He also writes a column for The Philippine Star's sister publications, Pilipino Star Ngayon and PM PangMasa.
 Ong was also a resident doctor and host at DZRH's public service program Docs on Call from 2009 to 2017.